ian-IBCIRL/IB-PP5-MVP/README.md

    A similar issue is described here - https://stackoverflow.com/questions/67066334/django-cant-find-my-template-directory-even-though-its-configured-in-settings
    In the end, I resolved it by removing the path element from the template filename, and adding the directory to templates listed in settings.py
    I put in place lots of console logging which I have since removed, but it was nice to see the flow of checkout in the logs.

+3) The comments section displays bootstrap carousel reviews.
+It shows the product image, who reviewed it and the review details.
+    Lots of work here to get the carousel to look good in BS4.
+    BS5 carousel looks better but BS5 breaks table row spacing and uses different code for toast close icons and button layout.
+    Had to remove the BS4 button border and align the button text spans to the bottom.
+    Still don't like the faded buttons till you hover.
+    BS5 also breaks table layout for checkout, product editing/creating and profile info.

 Further details of the [testing](/docs/testing/TESTING.md) procedures and methodology can be found in the testing.md file [here](/docs/testing/TESTING.md)